 If you want the simplest answer, Osiris was the Egyptian god of the afterlife, resurrection, rebirth and sacred kingship.
 In Egyptian mythology, he was killed by his brother Seth, restored through the power of Isis, and became the divine ruler of the dead.

-That is why people searching for who is Osiris, what is Osiris the god of, Osiris Egyptian god, or god of the afterlife Egypt usually arrive at the same central idea: Osiris gave ancient Egyptians a model for life after death.
+That is why people searching for who is Osiris, what is Osiris the god of, Osiris Egyptian god, or god of the afterlife Egypt usually arrive at the same central idea: Osiris gave ancient Egyptians a model for life after death, judgment and renewal.

 One-Sentence Summary